jnaithani/genetic-programming/deliv/readme.txt

 *** Output

-The program ouput dipslays on the console
+The program ouput displays on the console

 Execution details and X-Y charts are generated: